bacciotti/bw-test/readme.md

-phpcs phpcbf
-testar
-sanitize scape

 # BW Hubspot Plugin
 ## Description

 - BW Hubspot Plugin is a very simple plugin that, through a Shortcode, insert a Hubspot form in posts, pages, page builders etc.
-- **IMPORTANT NOTE: for better visual effect, it is recommended to use the "Full Width Template" on the page where the Shortcode is inserted.**
+- IMPORTANT NOTE: for better visual effect, it is recommended to use the "Full Width Template" on the page where the Shortcode is inserted.
 - This project was designed with WordPress Coding Standards: https://github.com/WordPress/WordPress-Coding-Standards

 ## Contributors